An evaluation of the effectiveness of the Individual Bluefin Quota Program.

 Fishing gear used by U.S. fishermen to target schools of bluefin tuna is fairly selective, and allows for the live release of any unintentionally caught species.

-- The 2017 stock assessment (pages 111 through 114) indicated that the western Atlantic bluefin tuna stock is not subject to overfishing.
+- The 2017 stock assessment indicated that the western Atlantic bluefin tuna stock is not subject to overfishing, but the overfished status is unknown.
+Summary stock assessment information can be found on Stock SMART.

 - Despite the longstanding uncertainty in estimating future recruitment, catch levels have been set at a level that is expected to support the maximum sustainable yield.